Research / Culturally centred health interventions for Māori and Pacific peoples

 Obesity is one of the main risk factors for type 2 diabetes, heart disease and certain cancers.
 Aotearoa New Zealand has amongst the highest rates of obesity in the world, so we need more options for helping people who want to lose weight.

-There is international evidence that a new Dietitian-supported intervention, known as the DiRECT protocol, of total meal replacement, followed by a weight-loss maintenance phase, is effective for long-term weight loss.
-Additional benefits include remission of type 2 diabetes and a reduction in the risk of related conditions such as heart disease, chronic kidney disease, retinopathy, nephropathy and lower limb amputation.
+There is international evidence that a new dietitian-supported intervention, known as the DiRECT protocol, of total meal replacement, followed by a weight-loss maintenance phase, is effective for long-term weight loss.
+Additional benefits can include remission of type 2 diabetes and a reduction in the risk of related conditions such as heart disease, chronic kidney disease, retinopathy, nephropathy and lower limb amputation.

 Whāinga | Aim